ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: AttackViz corpus

-We perform chart QA using each correct chart and its misleading counterpart from our rule-based system.
-We measure performance with relaxed accuracy \cite{masry2022chartqa,methani2020plotqa}.
-We select three instruction-tuned MLLMs based on their ChartQA test set performance \citep{masry2022chartqa}: QwenVL 2.5-32B \cite{bai2025qwen2}, InternVL 3.0-38B \cite{zhu2025internvl3}, and KimiVL-A3B \cite{team2025kimi}.
-We filter the dataset to ensure high-quality instances.
-We retain cases where most models answer correctly on the correct chart and incorrectly on the misleading chart.
-We then apply a consistency filter to confirm that errors result from the misleader: numeric answers must have a standard deviation below 0.5, and textual answers must have a majority identical incorrect response.
-We determine the final misleading answer by averaging incorrect numeric responses or taking the majority vote for textual responses.
+\paragraph{Evaluation and filtering process.} We perform chart QA on each correct chart and its misleading counterpart generated by our rule-based system and evaluate performance using relaxed accuracy \cite{masry2022chartqa,methani2020plotqa}.
+We use three instruction-tuned MLLMs selected based on ChartQA test-set performance \citep{masry2022chartqa}: QwenVL 2.5-32B \cite{bai2025qwen2}, InternVL 3.0-38B \cite{zhu2025internvl3}, and KimiVL-A3B \cite{team2025kimi}.
+We retain instances where the majority of models answer correctly on the original chart but incorrectly on the misleading chart.
+A consistency filter ensures that errors are attributable to the misleader: numeric answers must have a standard deviation below 0.5, while textual answers must share a majority identical incorrect response.
+The final misleading answer is obtained by averaging incorrect numeric responses or taking the majority vote for textual responses.